ZHIYAO1219/ORA_KG/README.md

 **Constraints**
 -   Choose at least $|J|$ words, meaning that the number of chosen words not less than the number of documents: $\sum_{i \in I} x_{i} \geq |J|$
--   Only keep words that can connect different documents to help build the knowledge graph of courses (here we set this constraint as optional since the connecting samples are very limited):
+-   Only keep words that can connect different documents to help build the knowledge graph of courses (here we set this constraint as optional since the connecting words are very limited):
     $t_{i} \geq x_{i}, \forall i \in I$
 -   Constraints that form the objective function:
     -   $obj^{tfidf} = \sum_{i \in I, j \in J} tf_{ij} idf_{i}$